coco33920/cv/docs/index.md

 ### Highlights / Active projects
 My favourite projets / active are:

-* [Tinysh](https://tinysh.nwa2coco.fr): A really tiny shell built for education purpose only, licenced on GPLv3 on [GitHub](https://github.com/coco33920/tinysh)
 * [Calc](https://calc.nwa2coco.fr): A fully featured minimalistic rust calculator, licensed in GPLv3, available on [GitHub](https://github.com/coco33920/calc)
 * [The Baguette#](https://baguettesharp.nwa2coco.fr) ecosystem : currently the interpreter is finished, being uploaded on the OPAM repositories.
 Written in OCaml using dune, published under the GPLv3 license
 * [Boulangerie](https://github.com/coco33920/boulangerie), part of the Baguette# ecosystem, discover Boulangerie, the Baguette# package manager
-* [STARFinder](https://github.com/coco33920/STARFinder) : A project to learn Scala and its Java-interaction features, find your bus stops in Rennes with a logic language parser

 ### Old projects
 These projects are either abandoned or archived, you can use them (most of them are under the MIT Licence, consider those without licences as CC0) but I do not provide any support whatsoever

+* [STARFinder](https://github.com/coco33920/STARFinder) : A project to learn Scala and its Java-interaction features, find your bus stops in Rennes with a logic language parser
 * [Stories](https://agh.nwa2coco.fr) A website to centralise my stories and web novels.
 Written in Markdown, powered by GH-Page
 * [A Galactic HRT](https://agh.nwa2coco.fr#agh) My main Science-Fiction/Drama/Tragedy/Romance story in PDF/HTML, written in LaTeX converted to HTML later.
 * [Wakatime Libreoffice](https://github.com/coco33920/wakatime-libreoffice) A WIP extension for LibreOffice to provides community support for [wakatime](https://wakatime.com) for LibreOffice/OpenOffice